bioteam/xml-qstat/scripts/init-scripts/README.txt

      and/or the Java Command-Generator.

   3. The httpi web-server.
-     Might be required, depending on the what extras you need or if you aren't using the Java Command-Generator.
+     Might be required, depending on which extras you need or if you aren't using the Java Command-Generator.